adityajha1903/Art_Adda/README.md

 # Art_Adda
-**This is a Kid's Drawing App made using Kotlin with a custom Drawing View class.**
+**Art Adda is a Kid's Drawing App made using Kotlin with a Custom Drawing View implementation.**

 ## App Screenshot
 <p float="left">